Universality in one-dimensional hierarchical coalescence processes: Renewal property in the OCP: Proof of Theorem Renewal property in the OCP: Proof of Theorem 2.13

-The proof of Theorem \ref{teo1} requires the definition of a universal coupling, {\it i.e.} the construction on the same probability space of all one--epoch coalescence processes obtained by varying the initial configuration.
-This coupling will be relevant also in the proof of Theorem \ref{teo4} (ii).
+The proof of Theorem \ref{teo1} requires the definition of a universal coupling, that is, the construction on the same probability space of all one-epoch coalescence processes obtained by varying the initial configuration.
+This coupling will be relevant also in the proof of Theorem \ref{teo4}(ii).